14. JAX#

 Reproducibility: Easy to reproduce results by reusing keys

-Debugging: No hidden state makes code easier to reason about
+Debugging: No hidden state makes code easier to test

 JIT compatibility: The compiler can optimize pure functions more aggressively